jacobdeichert/mask/README.md

-## Inspiration
+## FAQ

+### Windows support?

+Currently, this is [unknown][windows_issue].
+I'm pretty sure the executor logic will need to be Windows specific.

+### Is `mask` available as a lib?

+`mask` was designed as a lib from the beginning and is accessible.
+However, it's very undocumented and will need to be cleaned up before 1.0.

+### Where did the inspiration come from?

-I'm definitely not the first to come up with this idea.
+I'm definitely not the first to come up with this idea of using markdown as a CLI structure definition.

 My frustrations with `make`'s syntax is what led me to search for other options.
 I landed on [just][just] for awhile which was a pretty nice improvement.
 My favourite feature of `just` is its support for other language runtimes, which is why `mask` also has this ability!
 However, it still didn't have some features I wanted like nested subcommands and multiple optional flags.